NiNiyas/autoscan/README.md

 `SERVER_IGNORE_LIST` - List of paths or filenames to ignore when a requests are sent to Autoscan manually (see above).
 Case sensitive.

-- For
+- For example:
-  example, `curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Thumbs.db" http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86`
+    - `curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Thumbs.db" http://ipaddress:3468/0c1fa3c9867e48b1bb3aa055cb86`
       would be ignored if `Thumbs.db` was in the ignore list.

 `SERVER_SCAN_PRIORITIES` - What paths are picked first when multiple scan requests are being processed.